cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 - define OP_RST 3'b100
 - define OP_TOGSET 3'b101
 - define OP_RSTSET 3'b110

-- If MODE value is OP_SET
+- If MODE value is 3'b000 (OP_SET)

-   ○ Then the output event is high when there is a match otherwise remains the same .
+  - Then the output event is high when there is a match otherwise remains the same.

 - If MODE value is OP_TOGRST
    ○ Then if sawtooth mode is on ,then if a match happens then the